Text Editor–Design Component/Design System

 What did I do?

 I reached out to accessibility experts again after we received the usability report results.
 We had a meeting.
-He mentioned some accessibility points which were very important and we missed to put in design last time.
+He mentioned some accessibility points which were very important and we missed putting in the design last time.
 For image accessibility, we needed to provide a “mark as decorative” selective option for users to choose from.
 The decorative text can be ignored by the screen reader.

 The Final Decision and Design Revamp

-I cooperated with UX writer, created a friendly wording located at the bottom of the banner right after users upload an image.
+I cooperated with the UX writer, created a friendly wording located at the bottom of the banner right after users upload an image.
 The friendly reminder would let users know about the alternative text and remind them to add one.
-When the input filed of alt text was activated, the label of the alt text in the input field also interpret some meaning of alt text.
-Additional, I added a “mark as decorative” checkbox below the input filed of the alt text.
+When the input field of alt text was activated, the label of the alt text in the input field also interpret some meaning of alt text.
+Additionally, I added a “mark as decorative” checkbox below the input field of the alt text.
 Next to the “mark as decorative”, it had a tooltip for users to hover over and learn about the meaning.